Crunch-io/crunchy/README.md

 substituting the port of your choice, or omitting the `port` argument entirely if you want Shiny to choose a free one for you.
 The host file mapping lets you access this app at `http://local.crunch.io:7765`, and because the domain matches the Crunch service at `app.crunch.io`, your authentication cookie from there works, and you will be able to load and query your datasets.

+## Deploying your app

+You can hose Crunchy apps at `shiny.crunch.io` and use them as dashboards within the Crunch web app.
+See the [wiki](https://github.com/Crunch-io/crunchy/wiki) for instructions on setting up and maintaining apps.

 ## For package contributors

 The repository includes a Makefile to facilitate some common tasks, if you're into that sort of thing.